ncoghlan/misc/notes/python3/questions_and_answers.rst

-Python 3.4 takes a big step forward in usability for beginners by providing ``pip`` by default, as well as updating the native virtual environment tool (``pyvenv``) to install pip into new environments by default.
+Python 3.4 takes a big step forward in usability for beginners by providing ``pip`` by default, as well as updating the native virtual environment tool (``pyvenv``) to automatically install pip into new environments.
 While trainers in enterprise environments may still wish to teach Python 2 by default for a few more years, this particular change creates a strong incentive for community workshops to favour Python 3.4+ after it is released early in 2014.

 Support in enterprise Linux distributions is also a key point for uptake of Python 3.
-Canonical have already shipped a supported version (Python 3.2 in Ubuntu 12.04 LTS) with a `stated goal`_ of eliminating Python 2 from the live install CD for 14.04.
+Canonical have already shipped a supported version (Python 3.2 in Ubuntu 12.04 LTS) with a `stated goal`_ of eliminating Python 2 from the live install CD for 14.04 LTS.
 A Python 3 stack has existed in Fedora since Fedora 13 and has been growing over time, and there is now a stated goal to remove Python 2 from the live install CDs by the `end of 2014`_ (Fedora 22).
-Red Hat also now ship a fully supported Python 3.3 runtime as part of their "Red Hat Software Collections" product and the OpenShift Enterprise self-hosted Platform-as-a-Service offering.
+Red Hat also now ship a fully supported Python 3.3 runtime as part of our `Red Hat Software Collections`_ product and the OpenShift Enterprise self-hosted Platform-as-a-Service offering.

 The Arch Linux team have gone even further, making Python 3 the